 - People interested in personal development

-This course has been submitted to HRCI (E-Learning) and approved by SHRM (Self Paced E-Learning).
-Upon completion of the course you receive a certificate of completion.
-If you would like to self certify this course for continuing education self study credit for HRPA, AHRI, CHRP, IDC, ICF, CLM or CPLP credit, select the general certificate option.
-See our certifications page for more information
+This course is approved through HRCI and SHRM through our learning partner – Learn Formula.
+It also meets the standards of several Canadian Bar Associations.
+If you would like to self certify this course for continuing education self study credit for CHRP, HRPA, AHRI, IDC, ICF, CLM, BCBA or CPLP credit, they offer a general continuing education certificate.
+See our certifications page for more information.

 Money Back Guarantee